 Building a marketplace may be easier than you think, and a growing number of B2B businesses are already taking the initiative.
 While you need specialized software to run your marketplace, you also need a high-quality commerce platform equipped to deliver a great user experience.

-6. Magento Commerce delivers high ROI.
+6. Adobe Commerce delivers high ROI.

 - Conversion rates rising by 16 percent